magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7757-->

 *  Shoppers can now download samples of downloadable products that are out-of-stock.
-Previously, when a shopper tried to download a sample, Magento opened a new tab, did not display an informative message, and the download process did not begin. _Fix submitted by Vadim Malesh in pull request [28898](https://github.com/magento/magento2/pull/28898)_.
+Previously, when a shopper tried to download a sample, Magento opened a new tab, but did not display an informative message or begin the download process. _Fix submitted by Vadim Malesh in pull request [28898](https://github.com/magento/magento2/pull/28898)_.
 [GitHub-23638](https://github.com/magento/magento2/issues/23638)

 <!--- ENGCOM-7796-->